erickclasen/commandline-ta-tools/README.md

 This module is intended to be imported and used by other scripts in the directory for statistical analysis of financial time series data.
 ## Notes
 I tend to use candles.py, run.py, rsi-fractals-avgs-bbands-txt-summary.py, linr-sk-fractals.py and buy-zone.py mostly.
 The other files can be legacy or they were early builds.

+Let me know if any of the descriptions are missing or do not line up right with the code as I might have missed something along the way as I worked though this fairly quickly.